 My favourite experiences at Cumbria have been the sense of community and the practical, hands-on learning.
 I have really enjoyed working closely with supportive tutors and classmates who genuinely want each other to succeed.

 The placement opportunities have also been a highlight, because they have allowed me to apply what I have learned in real classrooms and grow in confidence.
-Overall, studying in London makes me feel safe and because it’s smaller and easy to build real connections with my classmates and lecturers.
+Overall, studying at the London campus makes me feel safe and because it’s smaller, it's easy to build real connections with my classmates and lecturers.

-I really enjoyed my placement at Apex Primary School.
-It has been a rewarding experience that has strengthened my confidence, deepened my understanding and helped me grow into a reflective practitioner.
+I really enjoyed my placement at a primary school in Ilford.
+It has been a rewarding experience that has strengthened my confidence, deepened my understanding, and helped me grow into a reflective practitioner.
 The environment itself was vibrant, diverse, and very community‑centred.
 I loved how responsive the teaching was to children’s interests, especially in the Early Years.

 Overall, my placements have been positive, challenging in the best way, and hugely motivating.
 They’ve confirmed how much I enjoy working with children, collaborating with colleagues, and continuously refining my practice.